Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Introduction

 A distinctive feature of AM is its ability to create lattice architectures that incorporate hollow internal regions.
 Because lattice structures possess extremely large surface areas, they offer the potential for highly efficient cooling, and early studies frequently reported their application in conformal cooling \cite{wong2007, wong2009, brooks2016, kanbur2020, tan2020}.
 Among the wide variety of lattice configurations, triply periodic minimal surface (TPMS) lattices have become particularly prominent because they are mathematically described as surfaces that repeat periodically in three dimensions while maintaining a uniform zero mean curvature \cite{schoen1970}.
 The inherent continuity and periodicity of TPMS structures generate a uniform flow distribution, sustained boundary-layer disruption, and secondary flows, enabling improved convective heat transfer performance without the excessive pressure losses typically associated with turbulent-enhancing geometries.
 Therefore, studies on two-fluid heat exchangers that use TPMS lattices have been actively conducted in recent years \cite{kim2020,li2020,alteneiji2022,iyer2022,li2022,gao2023,liang2023,liang2023a,mahmoud2023,oh2023,reynolds2023,rover2023,wang2023,yan2023,song2024,wang2024,yan2024,oh2025,qian2025,xiao2025,yan2025ijhmt,yan2025ijts,zhang2025,zhang202502,zhao2025,zou2025}.

 This study focuses on the flow channels of heat exchangers.
 First, studies have been conducted on heat exchangers in which cells are arranged linearly and heat exchange is achieved through straight counterflow streams \cite{kim2020, iyer2022, li2022, wang2023, yan2023, song2024, zhang2025}.
 Heat exchangers in which straight flow channels intersect at right angles have also been extensively studied \cite{alteneiji2022, gao2023, liang2023, liang2023a, reynolds2023, rover2023, yan2024, qian2025, xiao2025, yan2025ijhmt, zhang202502, zhao2025}.
 In these cases, the role of the TPMS lattice is to induce secondary flows and enhance convective heat transfer, functioning essentially as a flow filter.
 The flow within a TPMS lattice is macroscopically straight; thus, the lattice does not need to provide any function to guide or redirect the flow.
+In such situations, while the optimization of various parameters and operating conditions may still be important, actively optimizing the flow path geometry itself may not be necessary.

 However, in some heat exchangers, one or both fluids follow U- or L-shaped flow paths \cite{li2020,mahmoud2023,oh2023,wang2024,oh2025,yan2025ijts,zou2025}.
 In such complex flow paths, we must consider not only the generation of local turbulence by the TPMS lattice geometry but also its influence on the macroscopic flow behavior.
 It is likely that, from the perspective of forming a macroscopic flow pattern optimized for heat-exchange efficiency, a uniform lattice is not necessarily the optimal configuration.